FudaWiki/fudawiki-files/hanafuda/games/koi-koi.md

 - *Boar, Deer, Butterflies* is not worth extra points for additional cards.
 Instead, it can stack with the generic 'Any 5 Animals' yaku.
 - *Poetry Ribbons* and *Blue Ribbons* are not worth extra points for additional cards.
 Instead, they can stack both with each other, and with the generic 'Any 5 Ribbons' yaku. *Poetry+Blue Ribbons* is not a separate yaku, but instead exists as the combination of *Poetry Ribbons* and *Blue Ribbons*.

 > Even older sources tend to lack many of the typical yaku.
-Nintendo's 1960's Koi-Koi leaflet lacks *Boar Deer Butterflies*, *Rainy Four Brights*, and both the viewing yaku, while *Hanafuda - The Flower Card Game* additionally lacks *Three Brights*.
+Nintendo's 1960's Koi-Koi leaflet lacks *Boar Deer Butterflies* and both the viewing yaku, while *Hanafuda - The Flower Card Game* additionally lacks *Three Brights*.
 Point values also differ drastically in these old sources.
 {.is-info}

 ## Taming the *Sake Cup*